Salman-Faris3090/OpenCV-Basics/README.md

 # OpenCV-Basics
-Basics of OpenCV using python
+Basics of Computer Vision using python